How To Grow Scallions Indoors

 Easy: Growing scallions indoors is quite easy and their quick growth means frequent harvests.

-If you’re an avid cook, then you probably know the benefits of incorporating the pungent stalks of scallions (often called green onions) into your food.
-And if you’re not, then you’ll be surprised by the burst of flavor and versatility the green onions can add to your dish.
+If you’re an avid cook, you probably know the benefits of incorporating the pungent stalks of scallions (often called green onions) into your food.
+And if you’re not, you’ll be surprised by the burst of flavor and versatility the green onions can add to your dish.
 To make things better for the gardener in all of us, it’s very easy to learn to grow scallions indoors.

 Let’s jump right in, and discover how easy it can be to grow your very own batch of scallions indoors!